rejetto/hfs/dev-plugins.md

 - as array of ReactNode
 - null, undefined, false and empty-string will just be discarded

-These events will receive a `def` property, with the default content that will be displayed if no callback return a valid output.
+These events will receive a `def` property (in addition event's specific properties), with the default content that will be displayed if no callback return a valid output.
 You can decide to embed such default content inside your content.
 You can produce output for such events also by adding sections (with same name as the event) to file `custom.html`.

 This is a list of available frontend-events, with respective object parameter and output.